Canning Apples

 Peel, core, and slice your apples.
 Use an apple peeler or just a knife.

-- Treat your apples with ascorbic or citric acid.
+- Ascorbic acid or citric acid.
 This should be available at the grocery store.
 Follow the instructions on the package.
+Drain well before packing jars.

-After peeling, coring, and slicing apples, place in a large pot with a light syrup and bring to a boil for 5 minutes.
+After peeling, coring, and slicing apples, place in a large pot with a light syrup (or apple juice) and bring to a boil.
+Simmer 5 minutes.
 Apples need to be processed as a hot pack, so this step is necessary.
-Apples, jars, and syrup should be hot going into the canner.
+Apples, jars, and syrup should be hot going into the hot canner.

-Fill jars with hot fruit and cooking liquid, leaving 1/2-inch headspace.
+Fill jars with hot apple slices and cooking liquid, leaving 1/2-inch headspace.

 When each jar is full, remove air bubbles by using a small tool to run down in the jar (like the picture shows).
 They sell a canning bubble remover tool for this purpose, but I like using my orange peeler.
 Works perfectly.